 You should record learnings the whole way through the project, from start to finish.
 So many teams sit down at the end of a project and try to remember what went well and what went badly.
 If you do this you will miss so much!

 At the end of the project, gather all the learnings that have been recorded and have the team discuss and note the most useful of them and why.
 That way the risks and opportunities will be more quickly identified and can be easily input into the next project you run.

 The title of this article refers to getting approval for your project.
 If you follow this roadmap, not only will you succeed in your project management, but you will also be seen to do so as well.
 It will make future projects all that much easier to get approved and you might even get yourself a promotion in recognition of your great management and organisational skills!

 This 7-step process is a virtuous circle and it starts and ends with planning.
 My suggestion is therefore to plan, plan, plan – and then plan some more!

-If you would like some help in running your own projects or in better understanding this process, I'm here to help.
+If you would like some help in running your own projects or in better understanding this process, then reach out at [email protected], I’m always here to help you.